fukata/network-latest-posts/readme.txt

 * paginate = this parameter allows you to paginate the results, it will use the number parameter as the number of results to display by page

 == Changelog ==

+= 2.0.2 =
+* Bug fix: When using only one category only one article from each blog was displayed.
+Now it displays the number specified with the `number` parameter as expected - Thanks to Marcalbertson for spotting this

 = 2.0.1 =
 * Added missing spaces before "published in" string: Lines 347, 358 & 399 - Spotted by Josh Maxwell